 One of the options is to have your friend load magazines for you (of course, without letting you know where the dummy rounds will be).
 Shoot downrange, when you encounter a misfire, run your drill—fixing the error.
 Before mixing it up, such as adding a backup sidearm or a tactical knife, practice just dealing with malfunctions.

 Then, when you’re comfortable with live rounds with few malfunctions, add in those tactical moves you’re dying to incorporate.
+One of our experts recently practiced this with our Taurus G2c holster.

 Consider making it a competition, either at the range with live rounds or with dry firing, (with rules and stuff, maybe even a prize!) for you and your friend—friendly competition can sometimes convince us to work harder.